 Simone joined the department in 2015 and is since 2018 Programme Director for Loughborough's Communication and Media undergraduate programmes.
 His main areas of interest are media history and digital media.
 He completed his Ph.D. in Communication Studies at the University of Turin, Italy, in 2011, and has researched and taught in numerous international institutions, including Columbia University in New York, USA, Humboldt University Berlin and the University of Cologne in Germany, and Concordia University in Montreal, Canada.
 He is the author of a monograph, Supernatural Entertainments: Victorian Spiritualism and the Rise of Modern Media Culture (Pennsylvania State University Press, 2016), and of articles published in numerous peer-reviewed journals, including the Journal of Communication, New Media & Society, Communication Theory, Media, Culture & Society, and Media History.
 He was awarded research fellowships by world-leading institutions such as the Humboldt Foundation and Columbia University’s Italian Academy.
 He is Assistant Editor of Media, Culture & Society.

-Simone's latest research focuses on the history of digital media.
-He is now working on a new monograph project, entitled "Deceitful Media: Social Life after the Turing Test," which is under contract with Oxford University Press.
+Simone's current research focuses on the history of digital media.
+He is now working on a new monograph project, entitled "Deceitful Media: Artificial Intelligence and Social Life after the Turing Test," under contract with Oxford University Press.
 The book will provide an excavation of the historical trajectory leading to the emergence of AI technologies such as Amazon's Alexa, Apple's Siri, and social media bots.
 The early draft of a chapter from this forthcoming book has been published by the journal New Media and Society and is accessible here.

 Simone teaches primarily in the areas of digital media, media theory and history, and film studies.